Demonstrating the effectiveness and impact of student access, success and progression

 We have been working with institutions to develop approaches to evaluating their widening participation commitments.

-For further information on the outcomes framework please contact Jennifer Allen, 0117 931 7225.
+For further information on our approach to evidencing impact, please contact Jennifer Allen, 0117 931 7225.